 Virtual reality was initially explored through interactive devices, and you would use a mouse, keyboard or touchscreen (when the tech was available).

-Over time VR moved to wrap-around display screens and VR headsets.
-We now have augmented reality rooms, other sensory components and wearable computers.
+Over time VR moved to wrap-around display screens and VR headsets like oculus quest 1 & rift s prescription lenses that makes everything look sharper and more precise than when used without them.
+We now have augmented reality rooms, other sensory components, and wearable computers.

 Brand are increasing the tactile feedback and the sensations that the user can experience.